-In Florida child custody & divorce cases, the court will require the parents to submit a parenting plan for judicial approval.
-The parenting plan outlines how the parents will share the time, responsibilities, and decision-making authority for the children.
+In Florida child custody (now called time-sharing) & divorce cases, the court will require the parents to submit a parenting plan for judicial approval.
+The parenting plan outlines how the parents will share the children’s time, responsibilities, and decision-making authority.

 Who gets to keep the house?

-When a divorce is filed, the court will order an “equitable distribution” of martial assets and liabilities, including the house.
-Generally, the court will divide the marital assets and liabilities 50/50 between the couple, unless there are factors that would make an equal split inequitable.
+When a divorce is filed, the court will order an “equitable distribution” of marital assets and liabilities, including the house.
+Generally, the court will divide the marital assets and debt/liabilities 50/50 between the couple unless there are factors that would make an equal split inequitable.

 How do I file for divorce?

-Florida is a “no fault” state, therefore; you won’t have to provide evidence of adultery or abuse for a divorce.
+Florida is a “no-fault” state; therefore, you won’t have to provide evidence of adultery or criminal abuse for a divorce.
 Florida law only requires you to allege the marriage is irretrievably broken.